Data General Nova: Design

-Nova introduction
+Introduction

 Late in 1967, Richman introduced the group to New York-based lawyer Fred Adler, who began canvassing various funding sources for seed capital.
 By 1968, Adler had arranged a major funding deal with a consortium of venture capital funds from the Boston area, who agreed to provide an initial US$400,000 investment with a second US$400,000 available for production ramp-up. de Castro, Burkhart and Sogge quit DEC and started Data General (DG) on 15 April 1968.
 Green did not join them, considering the venture too risky, and Richman did not join until the product was up and running later in the year.

 Work on the first system took about nine months, and the first sales efforts started that November.
-They had a bit of luck because the Fall Joint Computer Conference had been delayed until December that year, so they were able to bring a working unit to the Moscone Center where they ran a version of Spacewar!.
+They had a bit of luck because the Fall Joint Computer Conference had been delayed until December that year, so they were able to bring a working unit to San Francisco where they ran a version of Spacewar!.
 DG officially released the Nova in 1969 at a base price of US$3,995, advertising it as "the best small computer in the world."
 The basic model was not very useful out of the box, and adding 8 kW (16 kB) RAM in the form of core memory typically brought the price up to US$7,995.
-In contrast, an 8/I with 4 kW (6 kB) was priced at US$12,800.
+In contrast, a PDP-8/I with 4 kW (6 kB) was priced at US$12,800.

 The first sale was to a university in Texas, with the team hand-building an example which shipped out in February.
 However, this was in the midst of a strike in the airline industry and the machine never arrived.
 They sent a second example, which arrived promptly as the strike had ended by that point, and in May the original one was finally delivered as well.

 The system was successful from the start, with the 100th being sold after six months, and the 500th after 15 months.
 Sales accelerated as newer versions were introduced, and by 1975 the company had annual sales of US$100 million.